Introduction

 Once someone has died, you have 5 minutes to revive them before they become permanently unrevivable.
 Anyone can perform CPR on a dead human to extend their revive time by up to 2 additional minutes.
 If someone is on the verge of permanent death, get some Rifleman to perform CPR to give you time to work.

 A dead human can only be revived if their overall health is less than -100 health.
-This can be denoted on your analyzer.
+This can be denoted on your analyser.
 If you revive someone above this threshold, the defibrillator will fail, but heal a small amount of health.
 All Oxygen damage is instantly healed on the patient being revived, thus Oxygen damage is typically not counted as damage by the Analyzer towards their overall health status.

 All chemicals inside a dead person’s body will not process until the person is revived and is stable.
 The only chemical that will affect a dead body on a defib attempt is Epinephrine.